level09/enferno/docs/getting-started.md

 This script will:
 - Find the latest Python 3.x version on your system
+- Check for uv installation
-- Create a virtual environment
+- Create a virtual environment in `.venv` directory
-- Install requirements
+- Install requirements using uv
 - Generate a secure `.env` file with random keys

 ### 3. Configure Environment